davidjbuchanan/MS4-LiveStrong/README.md

     - Once done, use the *'resource'* tab to search for an add-on called *Heroku Postgress*
         - Note: Django's db.sqlite3 is fine for local development but is not robust for long term storage of data as it is ephemeral.
 3. Install dj-database-url and psycopg2-binary packages and then add them to the requirements.txt file if not already done so.
 4. Now you need to replicate the steps performed previously for the setup of the db.sqlite3 development server but this time it is for the Postgress server.
-These steps will consist of establishing a link to the external database; make migrations; upload products to the db; and setup superuser access on Postgress db.
+These steps will consist of establishing a link to the external database; making migrations; uploading products to the db; and seting up a superuser access on the Postgress db.
-    - (1) update databases section in setings.py by 'commenting-out' the if/else block and adding some temporary code beneath it as shown below.
-Where you see *ENTER_URL_HERE* you should enter the **DATABASE_URL** configuration variable supplied by Heroku (you can find config. vars. under the 'settings' tab of your Heroku app.'s dashboard):
+    - (1) update the `DATABASES` section in setings.py by 'commenting-out' the if/else block and adding some temporary code beneath it as shown below.
+Where you see *ENTER_URL_HERE* you should enter the **DATABASE_URL** configuration variable supplied by Heroku (you can find config vars under the 'settings' tab of your Heroku app.'s dashboard):
     ```
     # if 'DATABASE_URL' in os.environ:
     #     DATABASES = {